GautamGupta/bb-legacy-plugins/nicer-permalinks/trunk/readme.txt

 = Version 3.6.1 (2010-05-26) =

-* fixed redirection link when deleting a topic from its page
+* redirection link when deleting a topic from its own page fixed (bug fixed in bbPress 1.1-alpha)

+= Version 3.6.2 (2010-06-05) =

+* minor changes